SussieRawrin/workshop-deserializer/README.md

 https://www.npmjs.com/package/@workshopcodes/deserializer

 ## What is this?
 * It takes C++ formatted Overwatch Workshop game settings and converts it to a JSON object.
-Probably only need if you want to get data from an overwatch settings text file for some reason.
+Probably only needed if you want to get data from an overwatch settings text file
 * When you copy code using the in-game copy button it saves to your clipboard as text.
 This package would convert that text into javascript data

 ## Example Input